Birmingham police seek additional victims after massage spa employee arrested for sex abuse of clients - NewsBreak

 BIRMINGHAM, Ala. ( WIAT ) — A 34-year-old massage spa employee has been arrested following a sexual abuse investigation, according to the city’s police department.

 Pan Xinglei, who worked at Relax Massage on Monclair Road, was arrested on two counts of sexual abuse in the first degree, according to a press release by the Birmingham Police Department.
-He is being held on a $25,000 bond for each count.Warren County man indicted on charges for meth trafficking and illegal machine gun possession
+He is being held on a $25,000 bond for each count.High-speed chase through 2 counties ends with an arrest in Dothan

 Police said that BPD’s special victim’s section had been investigating two claims against Xinglei.